Therapeutic Visitation Program (TVP)

 Therapeutic Visitation Program

-For those families within the child welfare system (children in foster care or with a relative, under the supervision of Monroe County Department of Human Services).
-Referrals may be made:
+For families with children living in foster care or with a relative, under the supervision of Monroe County Department of Human Services, referrals may be made:

 • through MCDHS caseworker